puggsoy/MiscTools/README.md

 ###icp2png
 Converts .icp files from the iOS version of Final Fantasy 5.
 These are extracted from the .bin files using the script here: http://zenhax.com/viewtopic.php?t=730 More info: http://www.vg-resource.com/thread-26815.html

+###LLPalTool
+Helper tool to colour sprites from Lethal League.
+Only used privately (lots of hard coded stuff), but sharing the code for those interested.

 ###MetalAssaultExtractor
 Extracts mas.cvf from Metal Assault.
 More info: http://www.vg-resource.com/thread-26525.html